gdunlop/budget-boating/_posts/2020-05-05-How-budget-is-budget.markdown

 *Decide what type of boat you want and set a realistic budget*

 ## Setting a budget
 Everyone will have a different view of what "budget" means.
 You can find boats for a few hundred pounds, but at this price point don't expect something that is safe and ready for the water.

-Around £2,500 can get you a 14-15ft speedboat on a trailer and this is really the base price for something decent, though it may require some tidying up or other jobs.
+For around £2,500 you may find a 14-15ft speedboat on a trailer and this is really the base price for something decent, though it may require some tidying up or other jobs.

 Personally, I set a budget of £5,000 for my first boat including a roadworthy trailer.
 For this amount you can find something in the 16-20ft range with service history and perhaps some recent upgrades or improvements.
 You can obviously spend a lot more than this to get a newer or bigger boat but that would be stretching the budget part of 'budget boating'.

 ## New or used?
 Needless to say given this budget you will be looking at used boats.